Schools of economic thought: 20th century schools

-In the late 20th century, areas of study that produced change in economic thinking were: risk-based (rather than price-based models), imperfect economic actors, and treating economics as a biological science (based on evolutionary norms rather than abstract exchange).
+In the late 20th century, areas of study that produced change in economic thinking included risk-based (rather than price-based) models, imperfect economic actors, and treating economics as a biological science (based on evolutionary norms rather than abstract exchange).

-The study of risk was influential, in viewing variations in price over time as more important than actual price.
+The study of risk was influential in viewing variations in price over time as more important than actual price.
 This applied particularly to financial economics, where risk/return tradeoffs were the crucial decisions to be made.

-An important area of growth was the study of information and decision.
+An important area of growth was the study of information and decision-making.
 Examples of this school included the work of Joseph Stiglitz.
-Problems of asymmetric information and moral hazard, both based around information economics, profoundly affected modern economic dilemmas like executive stock options, insurance markets, and Third-World debt relief.
+Problems of asymmetric information and moral hazard, both rooted in information economics, profoundly affect modern economic dilemmas such as executive stock options, insurance markets, and Third-World debt relief.

-Finally, there were a series of economic ideas rooted in the conception of economics as a branch of biology, including the idea that energy relationships, rather than price relationships, determine economic structure.
+Finally, there was a series of economic ideas rooted in the conception of economics as a branch of biology, including the idea that energy relationships, rather than price relationships, determine economic structure.
 The use of fractal geometry to create economic models (see Energy Economics).
 In its infancy the application of non-linear dynamics to economic theory, as well as the application of evolutionary psychology explored the processes of valuation and the persistence of non-equilibrium conditions.
-The most visible work was in the area of applying fractals to market analysis.
+The most visible work was in applying fractals to market analysis.
 Another infant branch of economics was neuroeconomics.
 The latter combines neuroscience, economics, and psychology to study how we make choices.